 A digital or dial caliper is another reliable tool.
 Place the cardboard between the jaws of the caliper and gently close them until the cardboard is held firmly.
 The thickness will be displayed on the caliper’s screen or dial.

-Different Types of Cardboard and Their Thicknesses
+Different Types of Cardboard and Their Corrugated Cardboard Thickness Options

 Cardboard layers impact its thickness and strength, thus impacting its functionality.
 It is important to understand the types of cardboard, their layers, and varying thicknesses.